Prukutu/AOES-CLIM-CLIM680-Intro/_episodes/01-syllabus.md

 > 1. Add your preferred name and pronouns to the Roll Call in the Document
 > 2. Under Icebreaker in the document, describe your work/reserach interests in 3 words.
 >
-{: .challenge}
+{: .challenge}-->

-### Best ways to contact me
+### Best ways to contact us

-1. _MS Teams_: This is the most efficient way to contact me and receive a reply.
-During normal work hours, I will likely respond to you within an hour or two if I am at my computer.
-2. _Email_: I typically respond to emails within 24hrs during the work week and on Mon morning for emails that arrive over the weekend.
+1. _Email_: We will respond to emails within 24hrs during the work week and on Mon morning for emails that arrive over the weekend.
 If you have not heard a response by this time, then I may not have received your email, so please re-send.
-3. _Office Hours_: Please email me if you wish to meet individually and we will schedule a time to meet in Zoom.
+3. _Office Hours_: Please email us if you wish to meet outside of class and we will schedule a time to meet in person or via Blackboard Collaborate Ultra.

 ### Class Attendance